HL7/nhsn-dqm/input/pagecontent/index.md

 ### Purpose ###

-This specification defines the general requirements for submissions to NHSN directly from a facility or through an external dQM-evaluation engine.
+This specification defines the general requirements for submissions to NHSN directly from a facility or through an external dQM Evaluation Engine.

 ### Background ###